alecstem/REUWebsite/progress-meetings/Week5.md

 ## Future Objectives
 * Work more on collision avoidance.
 * Fix the path smoothing issues.
-* Improve speed of program.
+* Improve the speed of the program.
 * Get access to the rest of the LiDAR data automatically.
 * Finish the midterm assignments.
 * Start testing in real life.

 ## Weekly Evaluation
-* This week was a very productive week.
-We built a solid framework for all of the midterm assigments and we had a sucessful test run from start to simulation of our process.
-We plan to get the whole thing working in one smooth process and finish the midterm assigments this upcoming week and prepare for real life testing.
-Over all another great week and we hope to keep the reasurch moving like it has this first half.
+* This week was very productive.
+We built a solid framework for all of the midterm assignments and we had a successful test run from start to simulation of our process.
+We plan to get the whole thing working in one smooth process and finish the midterm assignments this upcoming week and prepare for real-life testing.
+Overall another great week and we hope to keep the research moving like it has this first half.